o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 ---
-linkTitle: Debugging with the Lua Editor
+linkTitle: Debugging with Lua Editor
-title: Debugging with the Lua Editor
+title: Debugging with Lua Editor
-description: Use the Lua Editor to debug Lua scripts in Open 3D Engine.
+description: Use Lua Editor to debug Lua scripts in Open 3D Engine.
 toc: true
 weight: 900
 ---

 O3DE **Lua Editor** (Lua IDE) offers an intuitive integrated development environment (IDE) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game.
 Lua Editor is a standalone application, but can be opened directly from **O3DE Editor** using the Tools menu.

-## Tutorial: Using Lua Editor for debugging with O3DE Editor

 This tutorial shows you how to use O3DE Lua Editor to perform debugging operations on a sample script.

+## Create an entity with a Lua Script component

 1. Open Lua Editor from the **Tools** menu.